 - StockX: stock available – but be prepared to pay over the MSRP

 Rest of the world: Xbox Series X pre-order details

 Shoppers in Australia and New Zealand were the first to get their Xbox Series X pre-orders in, with the 8am pre-order time arriving at these time zones first.

 The price of the Xbox Series X in Australia is AU$749.
 In New Zealand, it's NZ$799.

 The price of the Xbox Series S in Australia is AU$499.
 In New Zealand, it's NZ$549.

-Canadians will have to wait for 8am PT today, when the Xbox Series X can be pre-ordered for CA$599 and the Xbox Series S can be pre-ordered for CA$379.
+Canadians can also now pre-order the Xbox Series X for CA$599 and the Xbox Series S can be pre-ordered for CA$379.

 - Canada - Amazon, Best Buy, Microsoft Store, Walmart

 - Australia - Harvey Norman, Microsoft Store, Telstra

 After much procrastination, Microsoft finally priced the Xbox Series X at £449 ($499, €499, AU$749).
 The next-gen console went on sale on Tuesday 10th November.